Linguine with Spring Green Veggies Primavera

 - 1/2 cup chèvre cheese Add to list

-- 1/4 cup cooked and sliced bacon (optional) Add to list
+- 1/4 cup cooked and chopped bacon (optional) Add to list

 - Salt and pepper, to taste Add to list

-- Shaved Parmesan for garnish Add to list
+- Shaved Parmesan cheese, for garnish Add to list

-Bring a large pot of salted water to a boil and cook linguine according to the package directions until it is just barely al dente.
+Bring a large pot of salted water to a boil and cook linguine according to package directions, until just barely al dente.
 Err on the side of undercooked since it is going to be folded into the hot sauce.
 Drain but don’t rinse.

-In a heavy sauté pan, heat about 2 tablespoons of oil over medium heat and add the leeks, garlic, asparagus and peas.
-Stir-fry this mixture for about 2 minutes or until the veggies are bright green.
-Toss in the arugula, spinach, basil, chèvre and bacon, if you’re using it.
-Season with salt and pepper, to taste.
+In a heavy sauté pan, heat about oil over medium heat.
+Add leeks, garlic, asparagus and peas.
+Stir-fry for about 2 minutes or until veggies are bright green.
+Toss in arugula, spinach, basil, chèvre and bacon.
+Season with salt and pepper.

-Fold the hot pasta into the mixture and drizzle with a little additional olive oil if desired.
+Fold hot pasta into vegetables and drizzle with a little additional olive oil, if desired.
 Toss to heat through and serve immediately.
-Garnish with shaved Parmesan.
+Garnish with shaved Parmesan cheese.

 Recipe by, PCC Chef